edw17003/Data_structures/3-trees.md

 print(sum_values(node1)) # 17
 ```
-The sum_values function calls itself recursively in order to calculate the sum of the left and right children nodes.
+Notice that the sum_values function calls itself recursively in order to calculate the sum of the left and right children nodes.
 It starts with the current node's value, adds the sum of its left child's descendents values, then adds the sum of its right descendents values.

 Because trees require traversal through an unknown number of nodes, recursion makes working with trees much simpler.